What Inspectors Look for in Finished Basements in South Jordan, UT

 2. Do finished basements need permits in South Jordan?

 Yes.
-Permits are required for most basement finishing projects, and Utah building code requirements must be met.
+Permits are required for most basement finishing projects.
+Utah building code requirements must be met at every stage.
+Skipping this step can lead to fines or failed inspections.

 3. What is the minimum ceiling height for a finished basement?